VishnuDileesh/THN_scraper/README.md

 # THN_scraper

-> A simple python script that goes to all four category pages in thehackernews.com and grabs all the latest articles and will print the stories title and links to the terminal
+> A simple python script that goes to all four category pages in thehackernews.com and grabs all the latest articles and will print the article's title and links to the terminal

 ---